K. T. Bhashyam: Political life

 Bhashyam became a Councillor of Bangalore Town Municipal Council in 1930 and established a Gym for freedom fighters to maintain their fitness and was arrested for 3 months.
 The reason being he was accused of mobilizing freedom fighters.
 He was a member of Mysore Legislative Council from 1934 to 1938.
 He united two Political parties Prajapaksha and Prajamitra and floated the merged party Prajasamyuktha and was arrested accusing Anti-king of activities, but later released unconditionally.
 Prajasamyuktha was merged with Mysore Congress and grabbed more than sixty thousand people and became members across the Kingdom of Mysore in 1938.
 He was instrumental in stitching ties between Kingdom of Mysore and freedom fighters post Vidurashwatha massacre.
 He was stopped from giving a speech at Shivapura near Maddur during the Shivapura movement in 1938.
 His membership to the Bar council was terminated in 1940 and he could not continue practising Law thereafter.
 He was the President of the Mysore Congress during 1940-41.
 He became president of the Binny Mill Employees Association in 1941.
 He was also arrested during Quit India Movement in 1942.
 He became the President of the Labourers association in 1944.
 He gave a popular speech in the Kochi people association in Irinjalakuda, Kingdom of Cochin on 28 October 1945.
 On 15 August 1947 when the nation was celebrating, the Diwan of Mysore, who happens to be the Minister in the Maharaja's court, Arcot Ramasamy Mudaliar, accompanied by Thambu Chetty had suggested Jayachamarajendra Wadiyar, the Maharaja of Mysore to delay the Instrument of Accession to join the new dominion of India.
 This created anger among people, who were for the Kingdom of Mysore joining the Dominion of India.
-Like-minded people lead by the figureheads like K. Chengalaraya Reddy, Kengal Hanumanthaiah, V. Venkatappa, Subrahmanyam along with Bhashyam and others initiated a movement by the name Mysore Chalo and marched to protest against the decision taken by the Mysuru Palace.
+Like-minded people led by the figureheads like K. Chengalaraya Reddy, Kengal Hanumanthaiah, V. Venkatappa, Subrahmanyam along with Bhashyam and others initiated a movement by the name Mysore Chalo and marched to protest against the decision taken by the Mysuru Palace.
 Mysore Chalo movement is still remembered and observed on October 24 every year.
 Post Independence, he became Law and Labor minister in K. C. Reddy ministry of Mysore State and was instrumental in addressing problems faced by Labourers.
 It was during this term, the Labourers were allowed to take Weekly Off.
 He participated in an International congregation for the welfare of Labourers (1948 in San Francisco, California and 1949 in Geneva, Switzerland).
 Yuvaraja Sri Sir Kanteerava Narasimharaja Wodeyar laid the stone for Sahakara Bhavan in Mysore on 22 March 1933 and Bhashyam named it after the Yuvaraja when he was The Law and Labour Minister of Mysore State on 7 October 1951) He became the member of Mysore Legislative Council in 1952 and also the Chairman of the same house very soon.
 His rulings as a Chairman is marked as a reference since he maintain the neutrality between ruling and opposition, to act as a constructive link between the systems, which was a much needed quality for a Patriarch of the House.
 Following the Assassination of Mahatma Gandhi, Saganappa and many youths who had joined Indian independence movement participated in the freedom movement and followed by Gandhi's principles built a Temple in honor of Gandhiji located opposite to Anjaneyaswamy Temple at Nidaghatta in Kadur Taluk, Chikmagalur district.
 It was inaugurated by the Bhashyam on February 22, 1948, who was Then Law and Labour Minister of Mysore State He also inaugurated Lakshmi Theatre in Mysore when he was a minister.